yousifpa98/yousifpa98/README.md

 - 💞️ **Collaboration:** Always on the lookout to contribute to open source projects and collaborate with like-minded developers.
 - 📫 **How to Reach Me:** DM me
 - 😄 **Pronouns:** He/Him
-- ⚡ **Fun Fact:** I'd rather spend days learning how to code something than paying for it.
+- ⚡ **Fun Fact:** I'd rather spend days (or weeks) learning how to code a piece of software myself than paying for it.

 Feel free to explore my repositories, open issues, or contribute.
 Let's make the web a better place together!